The Human Truth Foundation

 q=91.

-The UK is 40th in the world with regard to its suicide rate.
+The UK is positioned 40th in the world regarding its suicide rate.

 Suicide as a human behaviour is recorded in the texts of the most ancient civilisations.
 But reliable statistics on it are hard to collect.
 The World Health Organisation publishes the statistics used by the United Nations, which is duplicated in the long table on the right.